 This is the least expensive pedal we've tested.
 Consider the versatility and durability of this pedal, and we think it is the best deal out there for a mountain clipless pedal.
 It retails for just $45, but you can find them for even less using our price finder tool.
 Additionally, the use of a common cleat means you are likely to already have a pair of shoes with these SPD cleats, so getting this pedal for your second bike is the most economical way to go.

-Without hesitation, we give the M520 our Best Buy Award.
+The M520 is a quality clipless pedal at an unbeatable price.
 It is a supremely versatile and durable pedal with a very low entry cost and it will last for years.

-This pedal works best with a hard-soled, cross-country oriented shoe like the Giro Privateer R or Sidi Dominator 5 Fit.
+This pedal works best with a hard-soled, cross-country oriented shoe like the Giro Privateer R or Sidi Dominator.
 It can work on a wide range of bikes from commuter bikes, to hardtails, to bikes with 4 to six inches of travel.